|

 Brittany and her partner recently purchased a home in the Bronzeville neighborhood of the city.
 She most enjoys cooking, traveling, shopping, working out, and upcycling furniture.

-Brad Snyder (he/him), Chief Development Officer, EXT 479
+Brad Snyder (he/him), Co-Interim Chief Executive Officer & Chief Development Officer, EXT 479

 Brad Snyder, chief development officer, is a strategic fundraiser with 10+ years of diverse philanthropic experience across all sectors of development.
 During his tenure at New York City’s Lesbian, Gay, Bisexual & Transgender Community Center (The Center), Brad held a number of development roles including serving as senior director of development.
 Most recently, Brad served as The Center's director of strategic giving, providing leadership and management for the organization’s private foundation fundraising strategies and serving as a leader of several restricted fundraising campaigns.